Michael Scheiwiller

 ssh-add

-Then connect to your droplet as root:
+Then connect to your server as root:

 ssh root@your.ip.address